Claiming the Hope of the Psalmists for the Church

 If the Church is to read Israel as our own origin story, we would do best to claim Israel’s hope in the work of God’s redemption in and through our own brokenness.
 Like Israel, we must look back to God’s past actions of faithfulness as we look to the future in hope.

-In the Church’s case, we should look back to the saving work of God in the life, death and resurrection of Jesus; Christian hope is rooted in identification with the crucified Christ (Galatians 2:20), and when we live through this posture, we remember that: “…if we have been united with him in a death like his, we shall certainly be united with him in a resurrection like his” (Romans 6:5).
+In the Church’s case, we should look back to the saving work of God in the life, death and resurrection of Jesus; Christian hope is rooted in identification with the crucified Christ,7 and when we live through this posture, we remember that: “…if we have been united with him in a death like his, we shall certainly be united with him in a resurrection like his.”8

 On that day when God’s people are united with Christ in their resurrection, so they will be united with each other.
 But, then, the question arises: “How are we supposed to seek this unity here and now, before that day comes when we are resurrected with Christ?”
 And that is where we will turn next.

-This post is the second in our four-part series on Christian Unity
+This is the second part of our series on Christian Unity